Inmate Services and Alternative Programs Section

 Director LaTanya Ervin oversees Inmate Services and Alternative Programs.

 Classification counselors evaluate inmates as part of the intake process and determine which cell and housing unit are most appropriate for each inmate.
 This function is critical for the safety of inmates as well as staff.
-Counselors conducted 1228 initial intake classifications in 2022, up from 978 in 2021, with the lower number attributable in part to the covid-19 pandemic.
+Counselors conducted 1415 initial initial intake classifications in 2023, up from 1228 in 2022.

 Inmate Services staff provide Inmate Programs delivered within the Detention Center and oversees the facility's volunteer program.
 Nearly 200 volunteers provide services that include religious, educational, literacy and a variety of life skills programs.
 In addition, staff and contractors provide valuable rehabilitative programs that help offenders transform their lives.
 More information about inmate programs is available online.